ferreum/distanceutils/README.rst

 * Subgroups are generated if the .obj contains groups.

-* Supports material colors if matching .mtl file is found.
+* Uses material colors if matching .mtl file is found.

 * Generates between one and two WedgeGS for each triangle (two are needed for non-right triangles).